openhab/openhab-addons/bundles/org.openhab.persistence.influxdb/README.md

 ## Configuration

+### Configuration via Web-Interface:
+All settings for this Persistance Service can be found under `Settings` → `Other Services` → `InfluxDB Persistance Service`

+Attention: The File based Configuration (described below) overrides the Configuration in the Web-Interface!

+### File based configuration (not needed when done via UI)
 This service can be configured in the file `services/influxdb.cfg`.

 | Property        | Default               | Required | Description                                                                                                                                               |